ASButtonNode

 View Hierarchies

-Let’s say you want to add an ASButtonNode to the view of one of your existing view controllers.
+to the view of one of your existing view controllers.
 The first thing you’ll notice is that setting a title for a control state doesn’t seem to make your title appear.
-You can fix this by calling -measure: on the button which will cause its title label to be measured and laid out.
+You can fix this by calling -measure:

 The next thing you’ll notice is that, if you set titles of various lengths for different control states, the button will dynamically grow and shrink as the title changes.
-This is because changing the title causes -setNeedsLayout to be called on the button.
-Within a node hierarchy, this makes sense, and will work as expected.
+This is because changing the title causes -setNeedsLayout

-Long story short, use an ASDKViewController.
+Long story short, use an ASDKViewController

 Selected State